Pragyanshu-rai/CMS/README.md

 ## Usage

-Download the zip file and extract it at the required location and then navigate to where the requirements.txt file is located and run the command below.
+Download the zip file, extract it at the required location, and then navigate to where the requirements.txt file is located and run the command below.

 ```bash
     pip install -r requirements.txt